Life Insurance for Diabetics.

 Now for those who may be nervous about taking a medical exam, let’s just take a brief moment and describe what that process will look like.

-First off, it’s important to understand that the cost of the medial exam will be taken care of by the insurance company regardless of whether or not you’re approved for coverage or even decide to purchase a life insurance policy.
+First off, it’s important to understand that the cost of the medical exam will be taken care of by the insurance company regardless of whether or not you’re approved for coverage or even decide to purchase a life insurance policy.
 Which means that you’ll never have to pay for the cost of applying for a life insurance policy.

 Second, you don’t need to go to a hospital or a clinic to take your exam, the examiner should be able to come to you (within reason).
 So you should be able to take your exam within the comfort of your own home or office.